ni/nimi-python/docs/nidmm/functions.rst

         maximum frequency of the device.

-        This parameter affects the DMM only when you set the :py:data:`nidmm.Session.function` attribute to AC measurements.
-The driver sets the :py:data:`nidmm.Session.ac_max_freq` attribute to this value.
+        This parameter affects the DMM only when you set the :py:data:`nidmm.Session.method` property to AC measurements.
+The driver sets the :py:data:`nidmm.Session.ac_max_freq` property to this value.
 The valid range is 1 Hz–300 kHz for the NI 4080/4081/4082 and the NI 4070/4071/4072, 10 Hz–100 Hz for the NI 4065, and 20 Hz–25 kHz for the NI 4050 and NI 4060.